rubatopy/rubato/docs/source/tutorials/platformer/step1.rst

 .. note::
     We use cartesian coordinates, so the x-axis is horizontal and the y-axis is vertical.

-At this point, running the game should look like this:
+At this point, running the game should look like this (Full screened and white):
+You will have to alt-tab and quit (like normal games) to close the window.

 .. image:: /_static/tutorials_static/platformer/step1/2.png
     :width: 75%